irthomas/nomad_obs/README.md

 * Try to keep LNO on for the targeted observations
 * Try to keep LNO on for the MRO overlaps
 * LNO should always be switched on the orbit directly after an OCM
-* When the solar incidence angle > 60 degrees, swap some H2O / CO observations for Surface Ice observations
+* When the solar incidence angle > 60 degrees, swap some H2O / CO observations for Surface Ice observations e.g. `Ice H2O 2SUBD #1` or `Surface Ice 4SUBD 01`.